-- 5.60 The firm shall not provide actuarial valuation services to: - (a) a listed entity relevant to an engagement, or a significant affiliate of such an entity, unless the firm is satisfied that the valuation has no material effect on the listed entity's financial statements, or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided; or - (b) any other entity relevant to an engagement, unless the firm is satisfied that either all significant judgments, including the assumptions, are made by informed management or the valuation has no material effect on the financial statements, or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided. - 5.61 Actuarial valuation services are subject to the same general principles as other valuation services.
-In all cases, where they involve the firm in making a subjective judgment and have a material effect on the financial statements subject to an audit, or other subject matter information or subject matter of the engagement in the case of an other public interest assurance engagement, actuarial valuations give rise to an unacceptable level of self-review threat and so may not be performed by firms for entities relevant to an engagement.
+- 5.59 The firm shall not provide actuarial valuation services to: - (a) a listed entity relevant to an engagement, or a significant affiliate of such an entity, unless the firm is satisfied that the valuation has no material effect on the listed entity's financial statements, or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided; or - (b) any other entity relevant to an engagement, unless the firm is satisfied that either all significant judgments, including the assumptions, are made by informed management or the valuation has no material effect on the financial statements, or other subject matter information or subject matter of the engagement, either separately or in aggregate with other valuations provided. - 5.60 Actuarial valuation services are subject to the same general principles as other valuation services.
+In all cases, where they involve the firm in making a subjective judgment and have a material effect on the financial statements subject to an audit, or other subject matter information or subject matter of the engagement in the case of an other public interest assurance engagement, actuarial valuations give rise to an unacceptable level of self-review threat and so may not be performed by firms for entities relevant to an engagement. - 5.61 In the case of non-listed entities that are not public interest entities, where all significant judgments concerning the assumptions, methodology and data for the actuarial valuation are made by 'informed management' and the firm's role is limited to applying proven methodologies using the given data, for which the management takes responsibility, it may be possible to establish effective safeguards to protect the integrity, objectivity and independence of the firm and covered persons. - 5.62 For listed entities, or significant affiliates of such entities, the threats to integrity, objectivity and independence that would be perceived to be created are too high to allow the firm to undertake any actuarial valuation unless the firm is satisfied that the valuation has no material effect on the listed entity's financial statements being audited, or other subject matter information or subject matter of the engagement in the case of an other public interest assurance engagement.